Sandhyakhade/Blood-Bank/README.md

 # Blood-Bank
-Blood Bank System Created By using HTML CSS JAVASCRIPT PHP and MySQL
+Blood Bank System Created By using HTML CSS JAVASCRIPT PHP and PostgreSQL15